mikenotfound/maplecroft-tech-test/README.md

 ---

-# Tasks
+## Tasks

 Your task is to update the `index` app to include the following api endpoints (for further details see below)

-1. `/index/` - this endpoint should return all indices with there associated versions attached
+1. `/index` - this endpoint should return all indices
-2. `/stats` - this endpoint should return the max, min and median
+2. `/stats` - this endpoint should return the max, min and median for all indices
 3. `/{index_id}/windowed?time_from=<iso_string>&time_to=<iso_string>` - this endpoint should return the windowed/average of values

 ### Task 1 - List indices
-This endpoint lists all indices with each index including a `versions` key which is a list of its associated versions.
+This endpoint lists all indices.
+We should be able to sort by `name` and filter by `id`

 ```
 [{
     id: int
     name: string
-    versions:[{score: decimal, timestamp: string, version: int}]
 }]

 ```

-We should be able to sort by `name` and filter by `id`

 ### Task 2 - Stats
-Return a list of stats objects that represent the maximum, minimum and median for each object e.g
+Return a list of stats objects that represent the maximum, minimum and median for each index e.g

 ```
 [{